Adapter Training¶

 The important flag here is --train_adapter

-which switches from fine-tuning the full model to training an adapter module for the given GLUE task.
+, which switches from fine-tuning the entire model to training an adapter module for the given GLUE task.

 Tip

-Adapter weights are usually initialized randomly.
-That is why we require a higher learning rate.
+Adapter weights are usually initialized randomly, which is why we require a higher learning rate.
 We have found that a default adapter learning rate of 1e-4

 works well for most settings.